5T33Z0/Clover-Crate/GUI/README.md

 - [Hide Volume](#hide-volume)
 </details>

 This section is for configuring the look and behavior of Clover's Boot menu GUI as well as defining which Volumes are displayed.
+To find out which options are accessible from the actual Clover Bootloader GUI, click [here](https://github.com/5T33Z0/Clover-Crate/blob/main/GUI/Boot_Menu_Options.md)

 ## CustomIcons
 Enabling this key will use custom disk icons (`.VolumeIcon.icns`) stored in in the root folder of the volumes themselves, instead of using the disk icon from a theme.
 Since this is a hidden file, you have to press `Cmd–Shift–.` in Finder to reveal/hide it.